0xVolt/FIR-filter/README.md

 - [ ] Input and analyse signals
 - [ ] Implement an FIR (low band-pass) filter on the signal
 - [ ] Plot both original and processed signals using gnuplot
+- [ ] Proof of concept with real data
+  - [ ] Use `.mp3` files as input to the program
+  - [ ] Visualise the cleaning of the signal
 - [ ] Implement for different data structures
 - [ ] Analyse the complexities and study differences
+  - [ ] See if the DS has any correlation to the type of signal inputted
 - [ ] Write report and presentation on the affect of different DSs
+- [ ] Outcome of the minor project is the best DS to implement in the use case of digital signals
+- [ ] Segue to the research paper

 ## 1.3.
 About this repository
 This minor project in Digital Signal Processing (DSP) is to implement a Finite Impulse Response (FIR) filtering application of continuous data in C++ using the concept of a circular buffer.